quangdung20/Dictionary-Application/README.md

   3. The application is based on the MVC model.
   4. The application has two types of dictionaries: English-Vietnamese and Vietnamese-English.
   5. The application use Database to store data and word search features.
-  6. Game-intergrated application to practice English, study time statistics and ranking user.**
+  6. Game-intergrated application to practice English, study time statistics,summarize scores and ranking user.
   7. The application use Database to store user's data.
   8. Use Google' Cloud Text-to-Speech API to translate the entire paragraph. **
   9. Use Google' Cloud Translation API to pronounce each word.